Modern Machining Books

 New 2nd edition features full color photos, more discussion of CNC machining, improved index.

-This is a practical "how-to" book aimed at the typical small machine shop, with lots of helpful photos.
+Machine Shop Secrets is a practical "how-to" book aimed at the typical small machine shop, with lots of helpful photos.

 Rather than present a lot of tables and charts, Harvey gives practical, day-to-day machining advice in an enthusiastic, conversational tone.